ike091/simple-ndn/GETTING_STARTED.md

 **NLSR (Named-Data Link State Routing) Setup**

 Install NLSR from the PPA repository or build from source.
-Modify the provided configuration file to appropriatly name routers and their neighbors.
+Modify the provided configuration file to appropriatly name routers and their neighbors (if a two-node network was used, the network should be automatically configured properly).
+The advertising section of the configuration files can also be modified to tell the network what data is available where.